swiftlang/swift-format/Documentation/RuleDocumentation.md

 ### OrderedImports

-Imports must be lexicographically ordered and logically grouped at the top of each source file.
+Imports must be lexicographically ordered and (optionally) logically grouped at the top of each source file.
-The order of the import groups is 1) regular imports, 2) declaration imports, 3) @_implementationOnly imports, and 4) @testable imports.
+The order of the import groups is 1) regular imports, 2) declaration imports, 3) @\_implementationOnly imports, and 4) @testable imports.
 These groups are separated by a single blank line.
 Blank lines in between the import declarations are removed.

+Logical grouping is enabled by default but can be disabled via the `orderedImports.shouldGroupImports` configuration option to limit this rule to lexicographic ordering.

 By default, imports within conditional compilation blocks (`#if`, `#elseif`, `#else`) are not ordered.
 This behavior can be controlled via the `orderedImports.includeConditionalImports` configuration option.

 Lint: If an import appears anywhere other than the beginning of the file it resides in,
-      not lexicographically ordered, or  not in the appropriate import group, a lint error is raised.
+      not lexicographically ordered, or (optionally) not in the appropriate import group, a lint error is raised.

-Format: Imports will be reordered and grouped at the top of the file.
+Format: Imports will be reordered and (optionally) grouped at the top of the file.

 `OrderedImports` rule can format your code automatically.